development

 Why Gatekeeper Matters for Developers

-If you distribute macOS apps outside the App Store, Gatekeeper is the reason notarization is effectively mandatory.
-An unnotarized app triggers a scary warning that most users will not click through, resulting in support tickets and lost users.
+If you distribute macOS apps outside the App Store, Gatekeeper makes notarization mandatory in practice.
+An unnotarized app triggers a warning dialog that most users refuse to bypass, leading to support tickets and lost installs.

 Checking Gatekeeper Status